 Similarly, Need in BANT and Identify pain in MEDDIC are there to ensure you're able to understand a lead's business objectives and how your product/service relates to that.

-As a sales enabler, briefing your reps with these acronyms is a great way to help them remember where to focus during lead qualification.
+As a sales enabler or sales manager, holding sales training for your reps with these acronyms is a great way to help them remember where to focus during lead qualification.